stravos97/tech501-kubernetes-guide/kubernetes-guide/docs/README.md

 - Basic command-line knowledge
 - A text editor for YAML file creation

+## Project Structure

+The project is organized into two main directories:

+- `code/`: Contains all the Kubernetes YAML files, scripts, and application code
+- `docs/`: Contains the documentation explaining the concepts and implementations

 ## Table of Contents

 ### Day 1: Kubernetes Fundamentals